Key Points

 The most common factor to consider is the CPMs the platform is capable of providing to your website or app based on the demand sources incorporated.
 Even this is incredibly hard to accurately predict until you are in the system and running because CPMs are influenced by a ton of different factors, including:

-noun_choosing_3096000 Your vertical: Different verticals have wildly different CPMs, and layer on to that the fact that your audience may span multiple verticals unrelated to your site content, and you have a web of different options for "average CPMs" to guess about.
+• Your Vertical: Different verticals have wildly different CPMs, and layer on to that the fact that your audience may span multiple verticals unrelated to your site content, and you have a web of different options for "average CPMs" to guess about.

-noun_audience_3777133 Your audience: As bidders shift more and more to buying "audiences," your ability to generate higher CPMs from each visitor is highly dependent on if you have a Data Management Platform (DMP) and a wealth of data on your visitors to leverage.
+• Your Target Audience: As bidders shift more and more to buying "audiences," your ability to generate higher CPMs from each visitor is highly dependent on if you have a Data Management Platform (DMP) and a wealth of data on your visitors to leverage.

-noun-video-4681978-409AD7 Your ad units: As mentioned before, the types of ad units on your website can greatly affect your final take-home.
-Video units drive 5-6x higher CPMs, so trying to estimate what you should be getting from each type of ad unit, make the struggle to choose an appropriate average CPM even more complicated.
+• Your Ad Units: As mentioned before, the types of ad units on your website can greatly affect your final take-home.
+Video ads drive 5-6x higher CPMs, so trying to estimate what you should be getting from each type of ad unit, makes the struggle to choose an appropriate average CPM even more complicated.

-noun_sales_3971383 Direct deals: Direct deals drive somewhere in the neighborhood of 12x higher CPMs than traditional programmatic, and your eligibility for direct deals is based on quite a few additional factors.
-A partner that has a large direct sales team and a way to leverage your audience will certainly be able to get you access to these deals, but predicting how much you will earn for them in advance is nearly impossible.
+• Direct Ad Deals: Direct deals drive somewhere in the neighborhood of 12x higher CPMs than traditional programmatic advertising, and your eligibility for direct deals is based on quite a few additional factors.
+A partner that has a large direct sales team and a way to leverage your audience will certainly be able to get you access to these premium deals, but predicting how much ad revenue you will earn for them in advance is nearly impossible.

 RevShare

-The revenue share a platform offers is also a huge factor in your ad revenue.
+The revenue share a platform offers also plays a huge factor in your ad revenue.
 However, most publishers make the mistake of looking at the RevShare percentage as the key number to evaluate.

 Instead, consider the larger picture.
-If you are trying to maximize your total take-home revenue, that should be the metric you look at.
+If you are trying to maximize your total ad revenue estimate, that should be the metric you look at.

 RevShares are all over the map, some firms will go sky-high (think 90%), but it's important to know what these RevShares are applied to.
 Would you rather have 90% of a grape or 70% of a watermelon?

-In many cases, a smaller percentage of a much larger pie can still net you more pie at the end of the day, so make sure you don't get overly caught up on the RevShare percentage.
+In many cases, a smaller percentage of a much larger pie can still net you more pie at the end of the day, so make sure you don't get overly caught up on the RevShare percentage when trying to calculate ad revenue or estimate your website ad revenue.

 Find a Partner, not a Vendor

-Look for a partner.
+Look for the right partner.
 Look for someone whose goal is to accelerate your business, not just line their pockets.

-Volume vs. Value: You want to look for a provider that isn't looking for the volume play but instead focuses on the value play.
+You want to look for an ad tech provider that isn't just looking for the volume play but instead focuses on the value play.

 • Volume: A platform that is focused on volume is simply looking to onboard as many publishers as possible.
 This business model is about getting as many publishers on the platform as they can with the least amount of effort expended to drive higher platform revenue.